Omar Blondin Diop

-Omar Blondin Diop (1946–1973) was a West-African anti-imperialist philosopher, artist, and revolutionary from Senegal and Mali.
+Omar Blondin Diop (/fr/; 18 September 1946 – 11 May 1973) was a West-African anti-imperialist philosopher, artist, and revolutionary from Senegal and Mali.
 A figure of the May 68 uprising in France and underground opposition to Léopold Sédar Senghor in Senegal in the early 1970s, he was imprisoned for planning the freeing of detained comrades who had attempted an attack on French president Georges Pompidou while on a visit to Dakar.
 His death in custody in May 1973 caused national and international outrage, and played a role in the establishment of a multi-party system in Senegal as of the mid-1970s.

 Biography

 Omar Blondin Diop was born on September 18, 1946, in Niamey, Niger.
 His mother, Adama Ndiaye, was a midwife, and his father, Ibrahima Blondin Diop, was a general practitioner, who had been transferred to the French colony of Niger for “anti-French sentiment”.
 His family later returned to Senegal, where he spent most of his childhood.
 After a first stay in 1957, Diop definitively settled in France in 1960 after his father enrolled in doctoral medical school.